 N/S Savannah Association Board of Directors

-Jim is an active nuclear engineer where he works in the area of advanced instrumentation and control.
-His current assignments have focused on the design and application of shipboard control systems.
+Jim works in the area of shipboard advanced power systems, instrumentation and control.
+His current assignments have focused on the modeling and analysis of shipboard power and control systems.
 He was part of the machinery control system commissioning team aboard the USS Makin Island (LHD8), the US Navy's first Hybrid-drive (gas turbine/induction electric motor) ship, and has been part of the development team for the machinery control system of the USS Gerald Ford.
 Over the course of his career, he has taught over 20 college-level courses in a variety of engineering disciplines.
 Recently, as a part-time instructor for the USMMA, he developed a systems-level graduate mechanical engineering course, Commercial Marine-Nuclear Propulsion, providing mechanical and electrical engineers an understanding of reactor plant dynamics via the modeling of the N.S.
 Savannah's reactor plant.
 While at Bechtel in Pittsburgh, PA, his duties related to the monitoring and control nuclear plant systems and components, and was an instructor at the Reactor Engineering School.
 Jim has a M.S. and Ph.D. in mechanical and nuclear engineering from Pennsylvania State University, a M.S. in electrical engineering from the University of Idaho, and a B.E. in marine engineering from the S.U.N.Y.
 Maritime College at Fort Schuyler.
 He also holds a U.S.C.G.
-3rd Assistant Engineer's license, and is a Registered Professional Engineer in Pennsylvania.
+3rd Assistant Engineer's license, held a U.S.N.R.C Senior Reactor Operator's license and is a Registered Professional Engineer in Pennsylvania.

 William DiBenedetto - Director

 A sailor and one who led the fight to save the SS UNITED STATES; Bill will be working on organizational improvements and operations for the Association.